 Natural Material Studio

-We are already well familiar with pine wood for energy and as building material, but the pine needles are often an overseen raw matter.
-Which is quite a shame since a pine tree consists of up to 30 % needles.
+We are already well familiar with conifer wood but the on the trees are needles are often an overseen raw matter.
+Which is quite a shame as a conifer tree consists of up to 30 % needles.

 Developing a new material from pine needles taps into the leftovers from the industry while introducing a novel material to the market.
 It turnes something, that was thought of as a temporary decoration, into a permenant installation.